vsbuffalo/bds-files/chapter-08-r/README.md

 # Resources for Chapter 8 - A Rapid Introduction to the R Language

-## Exploring the Data in "The Influence of Recombination on Human Genetic Diversity"
+## The "The Influence of Recombination on Human Genetic Diversity" Dataset

 The original article *The Influence of Recombination on Human Genetic Diversity* by Spencer et al., 2006 is available from [PLOS